NIMI001/Business-Card.github.io/README.md

-# Business-Card.github.io
+# Business Card
-Personal business card designed using basic HTML and CSS
+Used basic html and css properties to create an online presence.